Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 #### The Files widget

-When working with Jupyter notebooks, especially in data science and education contexts, it is common to use data files in formats such as CSV/TSV and image files, whether local or remote.
-In a traditional Jupyter environment, these files can be easily uploaded to the server-side file system and accessed from within the notebook.
+When working with Jupyter notebooks, especially in data science and education contexts, access to tabular data files CSV/TSV and image files, whether local or remote, is taken for granted.
+In a traditional Jupyter environment, these files can be easily uploaded to the server's file system and accessed within the notebook.

-When building Jupyter Everywhere, we wanted to ensure that users could easily work with data files as well.
-Now, remember that we disabled the file browser drawer in Jupyter Everywhere to simplify the user interface, rendering it invisible.
-This meant that we had to find alternative ways for users to upload and access data files within their notebooks.

-To do this, we implemented yet another plugin to reimplement file browsing, which we call the "Files" widget, extending Jupyter's `MainAreaWidget`.
+Jupyter Everywhere design called for a simplified interface, with the default file browser available in JupyterLite replaced by a dedicated Files tab.
+We implemented it in another plugin, extending Jupyter's `MainAreaWidget`.
 This widget provides an "add new" button that allows users to upload data files from their local computer into the JupyterLite in-browser file system.
 Once uploaded, the files are accessible from within the notebook, allowing users to read and manipulate data as needed.

 <!-- various screenshots for files widget functionality sprinkled in between -->

 The files are displayed in a grid, akin to a file browser on phones and desktop computers, with each file shown as a tile containing a placeholder and its associated filename.

-While we started with bare-bones functionality, we soon realised that users would benefit from more features, such as the ability to delete the uploaded files and download them back to their local computers.
+After starting with bare-bones functionality, we added the ability to delete the uploaded files and download them back to local computers.
 Another requirement that came up was the ability to rename files, as users might want to organise their data files better.
-This implied adding an "ellipsis" menu to each file tile, allowing users to perform actions such as renaming, deleting, and downloading files via a context menu that expands on clicking.
+The design that we settled on was adding an "ellipsis" menu to each file tile, allowing users to perform actions such as renaming, deleting, and downloading files via a context menu that expands on clicking.

-The Files widget is accessible via a sidebar tab in Jupyter Everywhere, allowing users to easily switch between their notebook and the Files widget.
+The Files widget is accessible via a sidebar tab, allowing users to easily switch between their notebook and the Files widget.
 This design choice ensures that users can manage and visualise their data files without cluttering the main notebook interface, with the files stored in the same in-browser file system as the notebooks themselves.
 It uses JupyterLite's `ContentsManager` API, which abstracts away file system operations regardless of the underlying storage mechanism.

 #### The quest for being able to render uploaded files within the notebook interface